 I got out of the car.
 My mind was reeling as the cop had me walk a line, touch my nose, and repeat what day of the week it was.
 I did them all just fine.
 After all, I wasn’t drunk; I was just tired.

 He leaned in a bit too close, put his hands on his waist, and ordered me to say the alphabet.
-Fearful and panicky, through a fog of fear, I repeated the alphabet too quickly, ABCDEFGHIJKLMNOPQRSTRVWXYandZ, the letters reeled out of me.
+Nervous and panicky, through a fog of fear, I repeated the alphabet too quickly, ABCDEFGHIJKLMNOPQRSTRVWXYandZ, the letters reeled out of me.